MrHeaton2001/learning-tools/ssh/ssh-bastion/README.md

 1. Edit the `machines.yml` file to ensure the box you downloaded in step 1 is specified on the "box:" line of this file for each VM.
 (By default, there are four VMs, so make sure to specify the correct box name for all four VMs.)

 1. Run `vagrant up`, and when the VMs are finished provisioning run `vagrant ssh-config bastion`.
-Make note of the IP address provided for this VM; you'll need it in the next step.

 1. Run `vagrant ssh client` to access the SSH client VM.